-In relation to the terms and conditions of the additional payments for these temporary arrangements were the minimum legal payments and are fixed for the duration.
+In relation to the terms and conditions of the additional payments for these temporary arrangements were the minimum legal payments and are fixed for the duration of the arrangement.
 For clarity no salary increments are to be paid and the temporary payments were not pensionable.
-This is a departure from the Council's normal employment arrangements and reflect the specific nature of these temporary arrangements.
+These arrangements are a departure from the Council's normal employment arrangements and reflect the specific arrangements of these temporary arrangements.

-In total the cost of this in 2012/13 was £0.125m lower than in 2011/12.
+In total the cost of these arrangements in 2012/13 was £0.125m lower than in 2011/12.